Forrest-Jones/Space-Exploration/README.md

 Copy code
 python lib/cli.py exit
 Dependencies
-The Space Travel CLI relies on the following dependencies:
+The Space Exploration CLI relies on the following dependencies:

 Python 3.8
 SQLAlchemy
 Alembic
 Click
 Contributing
-Contributions to the Space Travel CLI are welcome.
+Contributions to the Space Exploration CLI are welcome.
 To contribute, please follow the steps below:

 Fork the repository
 Create a new branch for your feature or bug fix
 Make your changes and test them thoroughly
 Create a pull request
 License
-The Space Travel CLI is licensed under the MIT License.
+The Space Exploration CLI is licensed under the MIT License.